 Shot in the Dark is the directorial debut of Keene McRae.
 Co-written by Kristoffer McMillan and Lane Thomas, it should be noted that all three also perform roles in the film.
-Perhaps most notably, McMillan takes on the lead role as William Langston.
-Will has abandoned his small town roots for the glamorous life of a famous author, but a recent tragedy has left him grief stricken and haunting his former home.
-The film intercuts Will’s struggle with a serial killer story, which ties up both through a number of flashbacks to earlier years exploring the drama of life in a rural city; these weave a poignant message that is as much about obsession as it is regret.
+Perhaps most notably, McMillan takes on the lead role of William Langston.
+Will has abandoned his small-town roots for the glamorous life of a famous author, but a recent tragedy has left him grief-stricken and haunting his former home.
+The film intercuts Will’s struggle with a serial killer story, which ties up through a number of flashbacks to earlier years exploring the drama of life in a rural city; these weave a poignant message that is as much about obsession as it is about regret.
 Unfortunately, the nonlinearity of its narrative seemed to occasionally undermine the stronger elements of the movie and consequently stumbles.

 Undoubtedly, one of the great wonders of cinema is the synergy of sound and visuals, creating an experience that exceeds either independently.
 The score is downright incredible and I was admiring this throughout the film.
 It was composed by Alexander Taylor who should be familiar to anyone that has managed to check out the Scream Queen documentary, chronicling the second Nightmare on Elm Street film and its lead, Mark Patton.
 I am not a regular collector of film scores, preferring to only acquire personal favourites, but this is one I desperately want in my collection.
 I wouldn’t say it is particularly bombastic or significantly stands out in some way, however.
 If you’re familiar with a lot of A24 films, it has a similar sort of moody atmospheric vibe going on, but it always managed to perfectly accentuate the scenes and the early sweeping shots moving through the town frame just the right tone when backed with this music.